 Classic German Recipe: The German Jaegerschnitzel Hunter style is as popular as the Wiener Schnitzel.
-There are 2 variations:
+There are TWO variations:

-- Classic variations is using veal that will be pan fried.
+- Classic variation is using veal that will be pan fried – FIND THE RECIPE HERE –

-- Wiener Schnitzel variation – same proceeding with egg, bread crumbs, and flour but served with the gravy
+- Wiener Schnitzel variation – Same proceeding with egg, bread crumbs, and flour but served with the gravy

 In Germany you can order the Jägerschnitzel in every country inn.
 This part I miss the most, and you are lucky if you have a German restaurant nearby.
 Today we show you the Wiener Schnitzel variation.
 This is an authentic German recipe we found for you, so you can have your German comfort food wherever you are.
 You can make it at home and bring some German taste on your table.
 Happy Cooking!

 Ingredients German Jaegerschnitzel Hunter Style

 100 g bacon (German Speck), cut in fine cubes, optional